-Successful applicants will be notified in approximately March 17, 2017.
-The anticipated start date for grants made under this competition is between July 1, 2017 and November 1, 2017, dependent on funding availability, acceptable completion of all NOAA/applicant negotiations including NEPA and environmental compliance analysis and permit requirements, and the provision of other supporting documentation as requested.
+Successful applicants will be notified in approximately March 30, 2018.
+The anticipated start date for grants made under this competition is between July 1, 2018 and November 1, 2018, dependent on funding availability, acceptable completion of all NOAA/applicant negotiations including NEPA and environmental compliance analysis and permit requirements, and the provision of other supporting documentation as requested.

-Unsuccessful applicants will be notified by e-mail that their application was not recommended for funding after the final section package has been approved by the NOAA GMD, which is expected to be approximately March 31, 2017.
+Unsuccessful applicants will be notified by e-mail that their application was not recommended for funding after the final selection package has been approved by the NOAA GMD, which is expected to be approximately April 15, 2018.
 Unsuccessful applications submitted to this competition will be retained for three years and then destroyed.